INGENICO GROUP STRUCTURE AND SUPPLY CHAIN OVERVIEW

 - Review our existing controls, policies and procedures from a Modern Slavery perspective and consider what changes may be appropriate;

 We will report on progress made in future statements.

-This statement is made on behalf of Ingenico Group SA and its relevant subsidiaries, including Ingenico (UK) Limited, pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2017.
+This statement is made on behalf of Ingenico Group SA and its relevant subsidiaries, including Ingenico (UK) Limited, pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by the Executive Committee of Ingenico Group SA.
+This statement constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2018.

 - Ingenico's participation in the UN Global Compact